adityaramesh/pgm_overview/README.md

 ## Introduction

-This repository contains the source for a series of slides that serve as an overview of graphical models.
-Currently, they provide a discourse on the representation of graphical models, including the factorization and independence properties of directed, undirected, and partially directed graphical models.
+This repository contains the source for a series of slides that serve as an overview of the representation of graphical models.
+The topics include factorization and independence properties of directed, undirected, and partially directed graphical models.
 The slides borrow or directly incorporate material from Daphne Koller and Nir Friedman's [book](http://www.amazon.com/Probabilistic-Graphical-Models-Principles-Computation/dp/0262013193) on Probabilistic Graphical Models, as well as from David Sontag's [lecture slides](http://cs.nyu.edu/~dsontag/courses/pgm12/).
 I highly recommend that you